(Toronto Seminar registration starts at 9am)

 Andy Schell and Mia Karlsson crossed the Atlantic in 2011 to Sweden on their 35-foot yawl Arcturus multiple times and conduct ocean passage charters aboard Isbjorn, their Swan 48.
 They also manage the Caribbean 1500 cruising rally plus Andy is a Contributing Editor for SAIL Magazine and the host of the popular 59° North sailing podcast.

-Andy and Mia will be presenting the Anchoring section in our Toronto seminar.
+Andy and Mia will be presenting the Anchoring section in our Annapolis seminar.

 $139 per person · $249 per couple